dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 ### Test Sample

-To support the measurements I have created three Protobuf messages: `Address`, to hold just the street and number; `Person`, to hold the name, a collection of addresses, a collection of mobile numbers and a collection of email addresses; `People`, to hold a collection of person messages.
-This messages were assembled together in an application with four RESTful endpoints:
+To support the measurements, I have created three Protobuf messages: `Address`, to hold just the street and number; `Person`, to hold the name, a collection of addresses, a collection of mobile numbers and a collection of email addresses; `People`, to hold a collection of `Person` messages.
+These messages were assembled together in an application with four RESTful endpoints:

-1. A RESTful endpoint that accepted GET requests and returned a list of 50 thousand people in Protobuf format.
+1. One that accepted `GET` requests and returned a list of 50 thousand people in Protobuf format.
-2. A RESTful endpoint that accepted GET requests and returned the same list of 50 thousand people, but in JSON format.
+2. Another one that accepted `GET` requests and returned the same list of 50 thousand people, but in JSON format.
-3. A RESTful endpoint that accepted POST requests with any number of people in Protobuf format.
+3. A third one that accepted `POST` requests with any number of people in Protobuf format.
-4. A RESTful endpoint that accepted POST requests with any number of people in JSON format.
+4. A fourth one that accepted `POST` requests with any number of people in JSON format.

 ### JavaScript to Java Communication

 Since there are a lot of JavaScript engines available, it is valuable to see how the most popular of them behave with this set of data.
 So I decided to use the following browsers: [Chrome](https://www.google.com/chrome), as this is the most popular browser around and its JavaScript engine is also used by [Node.js](https://nodejs.org); [Firefox](https://www.mozilla.org/en-US/firefox/new/), as this is another very popular browser; and [Safari](www.apple.com/safari/), as this is the default browser on MacBooks and iPhones.

-The following chart exposes the average performance, of these browsers, on 50 subsequent GET requests to both endpoints  - the Protobuf and JSON endpoints.
+The following chart exposes the average performance, of these browsers, on 50 subsequent `GET` requests to both endpoints  - the Protobuf and JSON endpoints.
 These 50 requests per endpoint were issued twice: first when running the Spring Boot application with compression turned on; and then when running the application with compression turned off.
 So, in the end, each browser requested 200 times all these 50 thousand people data.

 ![Comparison of Protobuf/JSON performance on compressed GET requests](https://cdn.auth0.com/blog/protobuf-json/compressed-env-get-requests.png)